Mr Robert Nash

 About Robert Nash

-Mr Robert Nash is a Consultant specialising in ear, nose and throat (ENT) medicine and surgery.
-He has a particular interest in the ear and hearing.
-He is a Consultant Otologist and Cochlear Implant Surgeon at Great Ormond Street Hospital.
-He has an honorary position at the Royal National ENT Hospital and University College London.
-He has completed additional degrees in physiology at Oxford University, and Medical Ethics & Law at King’s College London.
+Mr Robert Nash is a Consultant specialising in conditions of the ear, nose and throat (ENT).
+He has a particular interest in ear issues, and children’s ENT issues.
+He is a Consultant Otologist and ENT Surgeon at Great Ormond Street Hospital.

 Expertise